 The second course in a two-course survey of general physical principles and their applications in the life sciences.
-Topics include thermodynamics, electricity and magnetism, circuits, light and geometric optics, and modern physics.
+Topics include electricity and magnetism, circuits, oscillations and mechanical waves, electromagnetic waves, light and geometric optics, and modern physics.
 Three hours of lecture and one two-hour laboratory per week.
 Prerequisite: PHYS 202.
 Tier II laboratory fee will be assessed.